harpooncorp/docs/docs/source/usage.rst

 that was provisioned by harpoon.
 You can't come back from this aside from starting over, so make sure you really do want to make everything go away.**

-Scalling up a cluster
+Scaling up a cluster
 ----------------------
-Once you've already started your cluster, scalling up is as easy as dragging another node element onto the graph.
+Once you've already started your cluster, scaling up is as easy as dragging another node element onto the graph.
 That's it.
 No really!
 The cloud/node element will turn yellow and provide a little spinny wheel to entertain you.
 When the cluster has completed the scale up, the cloud will return and the element will glow a happy blue color.
 To get access to more nodes you will need to upgrade your harpoon account if you